Research & Blog

 1. Task-Specific Fine-Tuning

-The secret sauce isn't just making models smaller—it's making them smarter for specific tasks:
+The secret sauce isn't just making models smaller.
+It's making them smarter for specific tasks:

 # Example: Domain-specific fine-tuning pipeline